ivoa/vo-dml/tools/gradletooling/ReadMe.md

 * 0.2 java generation changed to cope with STC coords.
 * 0.2.1 minor updates so that proposalDM generation works
 * 0.2.2 make sure that the jpa override will work for mapped primitives - added extra attribute on the mapping
-* 0.3.0 add the vodslToVodml task
+* 0.3.1 add the vodslToVodml task (0.3.0 would not publish because of SNAPSHOT dependency)